 Now, while your dog is sitting nicely:

-If at any time while training your dog to stay, he tries to stand up, jump up, or shake-a-paw:
+If at any time while training your dog to stay, he tries to stand up, jump up, lie down or shake-a-paw:

 Throughout the entire exercise of training your dog to stay, always remain beside your dog with your feet parallel to your dog's paws.
 Don't turn your feet to face your dog when correcting - instead, twist your upper body as is shown on the photo above.

-To perfect the sit-for-examination, you should practice with your dog every day.
-I recommend doing three or four sit-for-exams per day for a week before moving onto the next command - sit-stay.
+To perfect the sit-for-examination, you should practice with your dog every day for at least one week before moving on.

-Okay, so at this point you and your dog should have been practicing the sit-for-examination for at least a week.
+At this point, you and your dog have been practicing the sit-for-examination for at least a week.
 Make sure that you don't ever command stay and then leave your dog's side during this week, or you'll sabotage progress with the sit-stay!

 Training your dog to stay is going to be very easy now that you've taught your dog a sit-for-exam.
 So let's take that pre-requisite, and build on it!
 You already know how to start this exercise: